opendocsg/opendoc-supreme-court-practice-directions/PART-15-Technology-Facilities.md

 (5) Upon a successful application of the use of the mobile videoconferencing equipment,

-(a) prior arrangements for videoconferencing testing have to be made at least 5 working days before the first day fixed for the hearing, in order to ensure equipment compatibility;
+: (a) prior arrangements for videoconferencing testing have to be made at least 5 working days before the first day fixed for the hearing, in order to ensure equipment compatibility;

-(b) applicants will be informed of the ISDN number for videoconferencing during the testing arrangement; and
+: (b) applicants will be informed of the ISDN number for videoconferencing during the testing arrangement; and

-(c) as a matter of general practice, the remote site will dial into the Courtroom or chamber and it is the responsibility of the party requesting the videoconferencing to coordinate the booking and calling in from the remote site.
+: (c) as a matter of general practice, the remote site will dial into the Courtroom or chamber and it is the responsibility of the party requesting the videoconferencing to coordinate the booking and calling in from the remote site.

-## 120\.
-Use of the Technology Courts and the Mobile Infocomm Technology Facilities

-(1) The Technology Courts and the Mobile Infocomm Technology Facilities ("MIT facilities") may, at the discretion of the Registrar and subject to the payment of the appropriate fees, be used:

-(a) for the hearing of any matter, whether before a Judge or Registrar, in open Court or in Chambers; or

-(b) for any other dispute resolution process.

-(2) The Registrar may refuse any request for the use of any of the services described in this Part at any time owing to the unavailability of staff or equipment or for any other reason.
-The Registrar need not give any reasons for the refusal of such a request.

 ## 123\.
 Fees